By Kelly Vero

-In a day and age where we’re scattered around the globe, I was so happy to know that the good old NHS were able to find as many of my female relatives who had been treated in a variety of units from outpatients to a broken leg.
-They took a sample of my DNA, looked at my previous smear tests, general health and concluded that fortunately I was not carrying the BRCA2 gene.
+In a day and age where we’re scattered around the globe, I was so happy to know that the good old NHS was able to find as many of my female relatives who had been treated in a variety of units from outpatients to a broken leg.
+They took a sample of my DNA, looked at my previous smear tests, general health, and concluded that fortunately, I was not carrying the BRCA2 gene.

 The information that they received was thorough and it was really good to know that should, if, any members of my family who pop up from nowhere wanting to seek information for genetic purposes that they could indeed call upon a secure family history that you can’t simply download from the internet.
 I counted my blessings.

 So why did I feel the way I did?
 Something wasn’t right.
 I ached most mornings, I was sluggish, tired all of the time, and pretty lazy when it came to the essentials like bowel movements and yet in my late 30s I was still so young!